Combatting Harassment in the Workplace

 - Complaint support: Depending on the nature of your complaint, Unit and Local officers and staff can advocate for or with you if you choose to file a complaint -- either against your employer or with the Guild.
 They can also help ensure you do not face retaliation for making a report.

-- Filing a grievance: If you and/or a group of coworkers would like to file a formal grievance against your employer for persistent inaction or insufficient responses to harassment reports, Guild Reps and appropriate leadership can facilitate that process.
+- Filing a grievance: If you and/or a group of coworkers would like to file a formal grievance against your employer for persistent inaction or insufficient responses to harassment reports, Local Representatives and appropriate leadership can facilitate that process.

 - Counseling about outside options you can take: Though we can’t assist with filing a lawsuit or an EEOC complaint, we can connect you to resources or referrals for doing so.

 - Taking action through collective action or other organizing efforts to address harassment in the workplace: If you’d like to organize collective action around harassment in your workplace, we can support you every step of the way.

 How to Support a Coworker Facing Harassment